Does Servicing At A Toyota Dealer Improve Resale Value? banner

 Why Service History Matters to Buyers

-Joel from the used car department agrees.
+Joel Holomek from the Downtown Toyota's used car department in Brisbane agrees.
 “Generally, it increases the resale value, or even what we’re willing to pay for the vehicle.
 First, we know Toyota-trained technicians have worked on it.
 We know they’ve done a good job, as opposed to a general mechanic down the road who might use cheaper parts or oil.
 That may not necessarily cause damage, but it increases the risk.”

 Getting It Right the First Time